-- Being able to hear common chord voicings of major, minor, dominant, and half diminished chords
+- Hear chord voicings of major, minor, dominant and more

-- What all chord tones including upper structure and altered chord tones sound like over these chords
+- Hear any chord tone including upper structure and altered chord tones

-If you want to improvise or play music in a way where you’re actually hearing what’s going on around you, then you have to study the sounds over and over, everyday.
-It’s a daily practice.
+If you want to improvise and play music in a way where you’re actually hearing what’s going on around you, then you have to continually study the sounds that you’re going to be interacting with.

-You have to develop a relationship with intervals, triads, seventh chords, chord voicings, chord tones, upper structure chord tones, altered chord tones…and this relationship must be deeper than you ever imagined.
+You have to develop a relationship with intervals, triads, seventh chords, chord voicings, chord tones, upper structure chord tones, altered chord tones, progressions…and this relationship must be deeper than you ever imagined.